Clive Barker

 Clive Barker - Abarat Tagline

-What's Going To Happen In The Final Three Books Of Abarat?
+What's Going To Happen In The Final Two Books Of Abarat?

-The clues to the meaning of Absolute Midnight are sprinkled throughout Books 1 and 2, but also in these notes that Clive wrote before Book 1 was published...
+The clues to where the story might go next are sprinkled throughout the first three books and also in these notes that Clive wrote before Book 1 was published, but we suspect there are some big surprises in store too...

 "As the books progress, Candy assembles a circle of allies, uncovering a plot to blot out the Sun, Moon and Stars, and acheive a condition of permanent Midnight.
 Were this to happen, then a great number of creatures that would never dare to venture into the land in the light, would be free to emerge from the Sea of Izabella and would wreak havoc on the islands."